This article will explain in detail Pomeranian shedding and answer your question "do Pomeranians shed a lot?"

-The Pomeranian shedding stage can be easily managed with most long coated breeds because it’s seasonal and, in the case of bitches, hormonal shedding after a season or after weaning a litter of pups.
+The Pomeranian shedding stage can be easily managed.
+Shedding for most long-coated dog breeds is seasonal and, in the case of female dogs, hormonal shedding after a season or after weaning a litter of pups.

 How Much do Pomeranian Dogs Shed?

-3. Pomeranian females typically go through a total shed after weaning a litter, due to hormonal changes.
+- Pomeranian females typically go through a total shed after weaning a litter, due to hormonal changes.

 Pomeranian Puppy Shedding

 Do Pomeranian puppies shed?
 The answer here is YES.
 Pomeranian shedding puppy coat usually begins about the age of 4 – 6 months.
 This Pomeranian shedding stage is when he starts to shed his baby fur.

 All puppies are different, of course, and the entire Pomeranian shedding puppy coat process will take around five 5 months before all the puppy fur is gone and he has adult fur.

 Your puppy’s baby coat gets replaced by an adult double coat; the outer layer is long guard hairs and the inner layer is dense and thick.